drizzle-team/drizzle-orm/drizzle-orm/src/sqlite-core/README.md

           └ 📜etc.ts
 ```

 This is how you declare SQL schema in `schema.ts`.
 You can declare tables, indexes and constraints, foreign keys and enums.

+ℹ Every column has a special _column type_ function that accepts the name of the column in the database (like `integer('id')`)

 Please pay attention to `export` keyword, they are mandatory if you'll be using [drizzle-kit SQL migrations generator](#-migrations).

 ```typescript
 import { sqliteTable, text, integer, uniqueIndex } from 'drizzle-orm/sqlite-core';